 4. Developing new technology

 Some shoe entrepreneurs believe that a new shoe brand must offer new technology.
 That the problem they are trying to solve with their products, can only be alleviated by expensive innovation.

 Consider that the new widget you want to create may not be the solution you think it is.
 Tap into expertise from footwear experts, and you may find a far more cost-effective solution already exists.

 “Perfect” sounds like a great term to apply to your new shoe brand.
 But how do you know when you have achieved perfection?
 You don’t.
 So you keep working, continue making more samples, and tweaking your website and Instagram aesthetic.

 As a shoe brand founder, you need to make sure that your product, communications and e-commerce platform are good enough for your customers to buy from you.
 Be decisive.
 Push the “Launch” button when your product is just good enough.

 There will always be room for improvement.
 One of the most exciting aspects of launching a shoe brand is collecting data.
 Sounds dull?
 Instead, see it as juicy knowledge.
 Every bit of positive or negative feedback – whether that’s from customer reviews, returns, or behaviour on your website – is valuable to you.
 Collate the trends in this data to improve your offer.

 Masterclass – How much does it cost to start a shoe brand?

-On February 9th 2021 at 10:00 GMT I will be running a live online masterclass all about how much it costs to start a shoe brand.
+I recently ran a live online masterclass all about how much it costs to start a shoe brand.

-Answering all of your questions on budgeting for your start-up shoe brand.
-We tackle costings, pricing and funding from concept to launch.
+My special guest Andrea Luis and I answered all of your questions on budgeting for your start-up shoe brand.
+We tackled costings, pricing and funding from concept to launch.